joma74/tailwind-spa-ws/README.md

 The first one is `src/js/index.js`.
 That will be what your spa will primarly be showing.
 Essentially it makes a `vue` app (see also `src/js/components/App.js`) with special support from `vue-template-loader`. `vue-template-loader` is what JS-ifies your `app.html` file and assets within that and renders them in your browser.

 The second one is `src/js/dummy.js`, which is just a dummy for forcing webpack to make a `build/styles.css` file, which is configured by a once-generated `tailwind.js`, and outputs what is configured in your `app.css`.
 The same CSS content is applied inline as javascript via webpack as a 311.819 column wide module text source.
-What is somewhat hard to find and digest in your browsers dev tool, but performant for hot-reloaded changes :smirk: Hence the second entry point.
+What is somewhat hard to find and digest in your browsers dev tool, but performant for hot-reloaded changes :smirk:.
+Hence the second entry point.

 ## Anything further

-Said will not hinder you to sprinkle some additional `vue` powered components, rendering further html, inside your app.
+This shall not hinder you to sprinkle some additional `vue` powered components, rendering further html, inside your app.
 Like this `vue` component...

 ```js